papinet/papiNet-API/2.0.0/purchase-order.md

 3. The _customer_ requests a quantity change in the 2nd _line_, and a delivery date-time change and a ship-to change in the 3rd line;
 4. The _seller_ rejects the quantity change in the 2nd _line_, but confirms the delivery date-time change and the ship-to change in the 3rd line, the _customer_ is notified and gets the details of the confirmed _purchase order_ with the quantity change in the 2nd _line_, but without the delivery date-time change and the ship-to change in the 3rd line.

+**Scenario H:** Retrieve the UUID of a Purchase Order based on its `purchaseOrderNumber`

+1. An authenticated _customer_ retrieves the UUID of a Purchase Order based on its `purchaseOrderNumber`.

 ### Scenario A: Purchase Order with 1 Line, Confirmed

 #### Interaction 0 of Scenario A (Authentication)